arkency/posts/posts/2017-10-02-event-sourcing-whole-app-opinions.md

 ---
-title: "Event-sourcing whole app — opinions"
 created_at: 2017-10-10 17:12:35 +0200
 publish: true
 author: Paweł Pacana
 tags: [ 'ddd', 'event sourcing' ]
 newsletter: arkency_form
 ---

+# Event-sourcing whole app — opinions

 You might have heard the _"Event-sourcing your whole app in an anti-pattern"_ meme.
 It's not uncommon to get exposed to it once you find yourself speaking with another practitioner of this technique.